manuel-serrano/hop-tutorials/rss/step1/README.md

 compiler that parses RSS feeds and that constructs JavaScript objects.
 It is located in the [feed](https://github.com/manuel-serrano/hop-tutorials/tree/master/rss/feed) directory.
-To use is from a Hop module, use:
+To use it form importing modules:

 ```javascript
 require( "https://www.lemonde.fr/rss/une.xml", "./feed" );